kastanomata/ripmalloc_so/benchmarks/README.md

 # How to Use the Memory Profiler

 **Note:** Files must be in the `./benchmarks` folder and have the `.alloc` extension.
-Lines starting with `%` will be ignored.
+Lines starting with `%`(percent) will be ignored.
 Comments should have their own line.

 ## Commands
 - `i,<allocator type>`